salomonelli/best-resume-ever/SYNTAX_GUIDE.md

 ## Spacing

-Please refer to the linting standards as described in the in the repository.
+Please refer to the linting standards as described in the repository.